3rd year International Relations and Anthropology student at Brown University…

 What is a brand?

 A brand is a name, symbol, sign or design that identifies a product or service and differentiates it from its competitors.
-Even more important than the name or the logo is the promise that a brand has attached to it.
-A brand signifies the expectations and experiences a customer will derive from a good.
+Even more important than the name or the logo is the promise a brand has attached to it.
+It signifies the expectations and experiences a customer will derive from a good product/service.

 What makes a successful brand?